sebastianeliasb/sebastian-chikai-coding-test-frontend/README.md

 # sebastian-Chikai-coding-test-frontend
 ## 📔 Description
-**A Personal agenda made with React,Typescript,Sqlite and Express**
+**A Personal agenda made with React, Typescript, Sqlite and Express**

 Manage your contacts through this app.